GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

     })
 ```

-The performance is similar to the other example that used importance-sampling.
+The Monte-Carlo accuracy is similar to the other example that used stratified/importance-sampling.
-In practice we find the combination of importance-sampling with non-uniform
+In practice we find the combination of stratified/importance-sampling with non-uniform
-sampling is better, but not dramatically so.
+sampling is somewhat better than just stratified/importance-sampling, but not
+dramatically so.
+However in some circumstances it could be very beneficial
+(e.g. if most lower magnitude-bins were unimportant to the hazard).

 ![plot of chunk ptha18_tonga_point_plot5](figure/ptha18_tonga_point_plot5-1.png)

 The distribution of `event_peak_stage` values in the random sample is similar to the other case
+that used importance sampling.
+Note that compared to the samples that did not use importance-sampling,
-that used importance sampling, with much better representation of large tsunamis, as compared to
+there is much better representation of large tsunamis.
-the non-importance-sampling based techiques.

 ```r
 quantile(event_peak_stage[random_scenarios_stage_mw_weighted$inds], seq(0, 1, len=5), na.rm=TRUE)